PeDiot/twitter-inflation-perception/README.md

 ### Text preprocessing

 The usual components of text preprocessing like tokenization, removing stopwords and punctuation as well as stemming are also implemented in `lib` and can be used on the tweets.
-The underlying objective of these transformations is to use them upstream of word2vec.
-However, we decid not to use the word2vec algorithm in favor of more advanced methods based on transformers.
-The latter having already implemented text preprocessing methods, we thus do not use the ones in `lib`.
+The underlying objective of these transformations is to remove the noise contained in the text before data exploration.

 ### Manual data annotation